AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/add-an-attachment-or-trackable-content-to-your-email.md

 ## Add Trackable Content {#add-trackable-content}

-1. Create your email draft (there are multiple ways to do this, in this example we're choosing the Compose window).
+1. Create your email draft (there are multiple ways to do this, in this example we're choosing the **[!UICONTROL Compose** window).

    ![](assets/add-an-attachment-or-trackable-content-6.png)

-1. Populate the To field and enter a Subject.
+1. Populate the [!UICONTROL To] field and enter a [!UICONTROL Subject].

    ![](assets/add-an-attachment-or-trackable-content-7.png)